pkgw/worklog-tools/README.md

 Getting started
 ---------------

-To get started using this system for yourself in the absolutely quickest way, you can just personalize the example templates and start populating `<year>.txt` files from your existing CV.
+To get started using this system for yourself, you should copy the scripts and example files.
+Then there are two things to work on: customizing the templates, and entering your previous accomplishments into log files.

-There are only very loose constraints on how you want to name or arrange your files, though.
-The only place in which the relatively locations of the data files (templates and `<year>.txt`) and the scripts (`cvlib.py` and friends) matter is in the `Makefile` that invokes the scripts.
+There are only very loose constraints on how you want to name or arrange the various files.
+The relative locations of the data files (templates and `<year>.txt`) and the scripts (`cvlib.py` and friends) don’t particularly matter — they only come up in the `Makefile` in the example setup.

 The main processing script reads in data from every file in the current directory whose name ends in `.txt`.
 The files are processed in alphabetical